mongodb-partners/maap-framework/docs/maap-docs/docs/framework/agentic/demo/demo.md

 This implementation guide is organized into three sequential phases:

 ### 📊 Phase 1: Data Pipeline
-- Download pharmaceutical product PDFs from Dr. Reddy's
+- Download pharmaceutical product PDFs from PharmaOne
 - Process documents using MAAP Data Loader
 - Extract and index meaningful content
 - Import structured inventory and product data